nabilhassein/nabilhassein.github.io/pages/posts/computing-climate-change-and-all-our-relationships.md

 path: "/blog/computing-climate-change-and-all-our-relationships/"
 ---

-On May 21st 2018, I delivered my first ever large conference talk: ["Computing, climate change, and all our relationships"](https://www.deconstructconf.com/2018/nabil-hassein-computing-climate-change-and-all-our-relationships) at Deconstructconf in Seattle.
+On May 21st 2018, I gave my first ever large conference talk: ["Computing, climate change, and all our relationships"](https://www.deconstructconf.com/2018/nabil-hassein-computing-climate-change-and-all-our-relationships) at Deconstructconf in Seattle.
+Although it ended up being both delivered in person and published online earlier, it is actually based on my prior research and work on my essay ["Ecological Prospects for Computing"](/blog/ecological-prospects-for-computing/).
 Here is the abstract of the talk, which is about 40 minutes long despite my attempts to keep it to 25 or 30:

 > Inequality in the distribution of computing resources, and the often oppressive character of computers, are embedded in a larger social context.
 A principal feature of capitalism today is climate change, a racist crisis with hugely disparate impacts on people with the least responsibility for the unfolding disaster.